k2view-academy/K2View-Academy/articles/03_logical_units/11_add_delete_table_population.md

 ### How Do I Delete a Table Population From an LU Schema?
 1. Go to the **Project Tree** > **Population Object** > press the **Delete** key.
-1. Re-open the **LU schema** screen.
+2. Re-open the **LU schema** screen.
-1. **Save** the changes to remove the deleted population object from the LU schema.
+3. **Save** the changes for removal of the deleted population object from the LU schema.

-Note that if the LU schema is already opened, you can click the **Refresh** icon on the toolbar.
+Note: if the LU schema is already open, you can click on the **Refresh** icon on the toolbar.

 <web>

-In either ways - reopening the file or refreshing, you will see a popup notification at right bottom of the screen, indicating and hinting you about the change. it will look like this:
+Either way - reopening the file or refreshing it - a popup notification will appear at the bottom right corner of the screen, advising of the change.
+It would look like this:

 ![](images/web/11_delete_refresh_toaster.png)

-To verify your changes and what was deleted, open the "Problems" panel view (can be opened from the top menu > View  or by pressing CTRL+SHIFT+M).
-For example:
+In order to verify your changes and/or deletions, open the "Problems" panel view (can be opened from the top menu > View  or by pressing CTRL+SHIFT+M).
+I.e.:

 ![](images/web/11_delete_problems.png)